FB Financial (FBK)

 5. Sales Growth

 From lending activities to service fees, most banks build their revenue model around two income sources.
 Interest rate spreads between loans and deposits create the first stream, with the second coming from charges on everything from basic bank accounts to complex investment banking transactions.
-Unfortunately, FB Financial struggled to consistently increase demand as its $511.8 million of revenue for the trailing 12 months was close to its revenue five years ago.
-This wasn’t a great result, but there are still things to like about FB Financial.
+Unfortunately, FB Financial’s 1.9% annualized revenue growth over the last five years was weak.
+This fell short of our benchmarks and is a poor baseline for our analysis.

-This quarter, FB Financial reported magnificent year-on-year revenue growth of 94.2%, and its $173.9 million of revenue beat Wall Street’s estimates by 4.2%.
+This quarter, FB Financial reported wonderful year-on-year revenue growth of 34.1%, and its $178.6 million of revenue exceeded Wall Street’s estimates by 2%.

-Net interest income made up 81.6% of the company’s total revenue during the last five years, meaning FB Financial barely relies on non-interest income to drive its overall growth.
+Net interest income made up 76.8% of the company’s total revenue during the last five years, meaning lending operations are FB Financial’s largest source of revenue.

 Net interest income commands greater market attention due to its reliability and consistency, whereas non-interest income is often seen as lower-quality revenue that lacks the same dependable characteristics.